Getting only half the audio experience? Here’s your one-stop guide to fix your headphones that only work in one ear.

 If one side of your wireless earbuds is silent, despite being fully charged, the problem could be internal.

-As mentioned in the previous section on faulty wiring, if there are no visible signs of damage on the earbuds, your audio issue is probably due to displaced wires in the hardware itself, particularly in the control panel where the Bluetooth module is stored.
+In fact, even if there are no visible signs of damage on the earbuds, your audio issue is probably due to displaced wires in the hardware itself, particularly in the control panel where the Bluetooth module is stored.

 To confirm this, you must open the control panel and check for disconnected wires.
-Here’s how:

 I looked over all the methods (for the wired ones) and my headphones have none of those problems but only one side works. could you help?